Set Yourself Up For Failure

 5. Create reminders if desired (Siri on my Apple Watch makes this step trivial).

-Typically, I either print out this template on a piece of paper or create a new page in GoodNotes on my iPad.
-But I could just as easily sketch this out on a napkin.
-All I need is two columns, one with a list of tasks I want to accomplish, and another with a rough representation of the day’s timeline.
+Typically, I either print out this template or create a new page in GoodNotes on my iPad.
+But I could just as quickly sketch this out on a napkin.
+All I need is two columns, one with a list of tasks I want to accomplish and another with a rough representation of the day’s timeline.